For public, private, hybrid, and community inference fleets

 Use cases

-Xeno is for teams that want placement, policy, and observability around model execution without rewriting every application.
+Xeno is for platform teams that need placement, policy, tenancy, and observability around model execution without rewriting every application.

 Community GPU networks

-Let trusted contributors attach home labs, offices, classrooms, and partner machines to a shared endpoint.
+Let trusted contributors attach home labs, offices, classrooms, and partner machines to one governed endpoint.

 Enterprise AI platforms